emmonh/arch-dotfiles/README.md

 ## Installation

 Mirrors can be choosen in `/etc/pacman.d/mirrorlist`.
-It is recommended to check the date with `timedatectl` and upload the `keyring` as well to avoid signature problems
+It is recommended to check the date with `timedatectl` and upload the `keyring` as well to avoid signature problems.

 ```
 # timedatectl
 # pacman -Sy archlinux-keyring
 ```

-In the rare case there's still signature problems, but you need a system somehow, you can try setting `SigLevel = TrustAll` in `/etc/pacman.conf`.
-After installation, check that `SigLevel` is not in `TrustAll` anymore because of **security**.
+If there's still signature problems, but a system is needed somehow, set `SigLevel = TrustAll` in `/etc/pacman.conf` for a **temporary** workaround to get going with the starting installation.

 To install the programs, `pacstrap` is used.
-Here's the complete command I run to install the system and all my "must have" software (this "must have" software is that one needed in order to make the system able to do the most basic and fundamental stuff I believe a computer should do):
+Here's the complete command I run to install the base system packages and what I consider "must have" software (adjust to your preferences and needings):

 ```
-# pacstrap -K /mnt base base linux linux-firmware dbus polkit udisks2 neovim vim base-devel iwd impala git grub efibootmgr <amd/intel>-ucode sof-firmware pacman-contrib
+# pacstrap -K /mnt base base linux linux-firmware dbus polkit udisks2 p7zip vim neovim base-devel git iwd bluez bluez-utils impala grub efibootmgr <amd/intel>-ucode sof-firmware pacman-contrib
 ```

 ## System Configuration

 ### fstab

 ```